 So instead of apple cider vinegar on your hair, I suggest using organic coconut oil for hair.
 If you don’t like to buy coconut oil in supermarkets because you don’t trust companies enough when they say they sell everything organic, don’t worry, doing your own coconut milk hair treatment should be a cakewalk.

-Using Coconut Oil Treatment For Dry Hair
+DIY Coconut Oil Treatment For Dry Hair

 What you need:

-Honey and eucalyptus oil
+Honey and Eucalyptus Oil

 Heat the coconut milk

-Add the honey and eucalyptus oil
+Add the oregano leaves, calamondin leaves, honey and eucalyptus oil

-Heat and mix them over low heat.
+Heat them over low heat

 Your coconut oil should look something like this: